Postgraduate Diploma in Health Sciences

 College of Medicine, Nursing, & Health Sciences

 The Clinical Primary Care collection is a suite of modules on clinical and related non-clinical topics.
 It has been designed with maximum flexibility in mind to meet the needs of busy health professionals.
-You can take a single module in a subject of your choice or you can construct your own course at Postgraduate Certificate or Postgraduate Diploma levels by choosing a selection of modules that suit your needs.
+You can take a single module in a subject of your choice or you can construct your own course at Postgraduate Certificate, Postgraduate Diploma or Masters levels by choosing a selection of modules that suit your needs.
 Modules can be accumulated over up to five years (or one year) as you wish.

 The modules are delivered using an e-learning platform supported by dedicated skills training sessions at NUI Galway (usually two non-consecutive days per module).
 The distance education format allows you to engage in learning at a time and place that suit your lifestyle.